topojson/topojson-server/README.md

 <a name="topology" href="#topology">#</a> topojson.<b>topology</b>(<i>objects</i>[, <i>quantization</i>]) [<>](https://github.com/topojson/topojson-server/blob/master/src/topology.js "Source")

-Converts the specified [GeoJSON *objects*](http://geojson.org/geojson-spec.html#geojson-objects) to TopoJSON.
+Returns a TopoJSON topology for the specified [GeoJSON *objects*](http://geojson.org/geojson-spec.html#geojson-objects).

-**CAUTION:** The input *objects* are modified **in-place** and should not be referenced after calling this method; this is a destructive operation!

-If a *quantization* parameter is specified, the input geometry is quantized prior to computing the topology, and the returned topology is quantized, and its arcs are [delta-encoded](https://github.com/topojson/topojson-specification/blob/master/README.md#213-arcs).
+If a *quantization* parameter is specified, the input geometry is quantized prior to computing the topology, the returned topology is quantized, and its arcs are [delta-encoded](https://github.com/topojson/topojson-specification/blob/master/README.md#213-arcs).
 Quantization is recommended to improve the quality of the topology if the input geometry is messy (*i.e.*, small floating point error means that adjacent boundaries do not have identical values); typical values are powers of ten, such as 1e4, 1e5 or 1e6.
 See also [topojson.quantize](https://github.com/topojson/topojson-client/blob/master/README.md#quantize) to quantize a topology after it has been constructed, without altering the topological relationships.

 ## Command-Line Reference